yangbaovera/663-Final-Project/README.md

 #### Method 2:

-a. download the folder lda_package
+a. download this whole repository

-b. after download，create a new Jupyter Notebook
+b. after download，create a new Jupyter Notebook in the folder

 c. type in "!pip install ."